Friday, January 24, 2014

 The final Crew show was very good and a variety of crew members came on stage and were warmly applauded for all their efforts.

 When we arrived back in New York it was a bit of a shock to find it snowing quite heavily, it was slow progress to make it from Bayonne to JFK airport.
-When we finally arrived we found out that most flights had been cancelled, thankfully our British Airways flight made it out with just a few hours delay.
+When we finally arrived we found out that most flights had been cancelled, thankfully our British Airways flight made it out with just a few hours delay and we flew back to London with a strong tailwind.

 Thursday, January 23, 2014